Vision for good

 what we do now and Our vision for the future

-The birth of a child with developmental eye anomalies can be devastating for families, bringing with it uncertainties about vision, other medical complications, and possible recurrence in future offspring.
+The birth of a child with developmental eye anomalies, such as anophthalmia or microphthalmia, can be devastating for families, introducing uncertainties about vision, other medical complications, and the possibility of recurrence in future offspring.

-Funding our eye genetics research programme is so important to help children and families affected with these conditions, not just in our programme but also worldwide.
-By improving early diagnosis, treatment and support, we can transform people’s lives.
+Funding our genetic research programme focused on eye conditions is crucial to assist children and families affected by these conditions, not just within our programme but also globally.
+By enhancing early diagnosis, treatment, and support, we can transform lives.

-With your help, we could expand our team to build a dedicated centre for holistic care, integrated with world-class research, to support families across the UK and globally, affected by severe genetic eye anomalies.
-We would be delighted for you to be a part of realising our vision to support.
+With your support, we could expand our team to establish a dedicated centre for holistic care, integrated with world-class genetic research, to aid families across the UK and globally who are affected by severe genetic eye anomalies.
+We would be delighted for you to be part of realizing our vision to provide support.

 Read our Case for Support